Rinzler8x/MonopolyUltimateBanker/README.md

 # Monopoly Ultimate Banker
 - Android Application that replicates the functionality of the game's card reader.

-**Tech Stack:** Kotlin, Jetpack Compose, Firebase, SQLite with Room and Dagger Hilt
+**Tech Stack:** Kotlin, Jetpack Compose, ML Kit, Firebase, SQLite with Room and Dagger Hilt

 ## Setup:
 - Git clone the repo.